friends-of-tutorials/securely-transfer-messages/README.md

 [![No cryptography](/images/hybrid_cryptography.png)](/images/hybrid_cryptography.png)

-**Please note:** This variant is more secure than the following variant 2 because the message recipient expects his own generated key and initial vector to decrypt the message from the system 1.
+**Please note:** This variant is more secure than the following variant 2 because the message recipient expects his own generated key and initial vector pair to decrypt the message from the system 1.

 ###### 2.2.3.1.2 Version 2 - The transmitting system generates the symmetric key